1. Introduction

 }

-1 | returns only a reference to the @Entity with an ID not in database |
+| 1 | returns only a reference to the @Entity with an ID not in database |

-2 | still only dealing with the unresolved reference up and to this point |
+| 2 | still only dealing with the unresolved reference up and to this point |

-3 | actual object resolution attempted at this point — fails |
+| 3 | actual object resolution attempted at this point — fails |

 13. Custom Queries

-Sooner or later, a repository action requires some complexity that is beyond the ability to leverage a single query-by-example, derived query, or even JPA-QL.
+Sooner or later, a repository action requires some complexity beyond the ability to leverage a single query-by-example, derived query, or even JPA-QL.
 We may need to implement some custom logic or may want to encapsulate multiple calls within a single method.

 13.1.
 Custom Query Interface

-The following example shows how we can extend the repository interface to implement custom calls using the JPA EntityManager
+The following example shows how we can extend the repository interface to implement custom calls using the JPA EntityManager and the other repository methods.
+Our custom implementation will return a random Song from the database.

 public interface SongsRepositoryCustom {